elevated FgntN September 30, 1963 ~ May 8, 2026

 Within the Funeral Home – Reception Room #1

-elevated ZHy6k Cremation
+elevated FgntN Cremation

 To be held privately

-elevated ZHy6k Obituary
+elevated FgntN Obituary

 Our dear Brother Greg passed away peacefully surrounded by family and friends, on May 8, 2026 after a long, courageous battle with pancreatic cancer.

-elevated ZHy6k He is survived by his devoted, long-time partner Celestine Rosales, his loving sisters and brothers: Bill (Debbie), Jan, John, Patti, Susan (Paul) and Julie (Dean), his nieces and nephews, Sarah, Emma, Carl and Evan, along with his many good and loyal friends.
+elevated FgntN He is survived by his devoted, long-time partner Celestine Rosales, his loving sisters and brothers: Bill (Debbie), Jan, John, Patti, Susan (Paul) and Julie (Dean), his nieces and nephews, Sarah, Emma, Carl and Evan, along with his many good and loyal friends.

-elevated ZHy6k Greg was predeceased by his adoring parents John Peter Suddick and Teresa Ann (nee Brennan).
+elevated FgntN Greg was predeceased by his adoring parents John Peter Suddick and Teresa Ann (nee Brennan).
 He was born into a big family in Willowdale where our front lawn served as a football field on which Greg learned to avoid his brothers’ tackles.
 The training paid off.
 He was chosen for the Toronto High School All Star team while attending school at Earl Haig Secondary School.
 Here he made many life-long friends.

-elevated ZHy6k After a successful career in sales, Greg returned to work for Canada Post.
+elevated FgntN After a successful career in sales, Greg returned to work for Canada Post.
 Here he met Celes and continued to grow his circle of friends through his sense of fairness, generosity and sense of humour.
 Greg will be sorely missed by all who were fortunate to know him.

 May Greg’s soul Rest ln Peace.